posit-dev/positron/extensions/positron-python/.github/test_plan.md

 - [ ] Start and connect to local Jupyter server
     1. Open the file src/test/datascience/manualTestFiles/manualTestFile.py in VSCode
     1. At the top of the file it will list the things that you need installed in your Python environment
-    1. On the first cell click `Run Cell And All Below`
+    1. On the first cell click `Run Below`
     1. Interactive Window should open, show connection information, and execute cells
     1. The first thing in the window should have a line like this: `Jupyter Server URI: http://localhost:[port number]/?token=[token value]`
 - [ ] Verify basic outputs